Star Wars: Knights of the Old Republic (video game): Reviews

 Star Wars: Knights of the Old Republic received "universal acclaim" according to review aggregator Metacritic, and won numerous awards, including Game Developers Choice Awards' 2004 Game of the Year, and the BAFTA Games Awards' best Xbox game of the year.
 GameSpot named it the best Xbox game of July 2003, and best computer game of November 2003.

 During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts and Sciences awarded Knights of the Old Republic with "Outstanding Achievement in Character or Story Development", "Console Role-Playing Game of the Year", and "Computer Role-Playing Game of the Year"; it was also nominated for seven other awards including "Console Game of the Year", "Computer Game of the Year", and "Game of the Year".

-Knights of the Old Republic has seen success as the game of the year from many sources including IGN, Computer Gaming World, PC Gamer, GMR, The Game Developers Choice Awards, Xbox Magazine, and G4.
+Knights of the Old Republic was named game of the year by several publications, including IGN, Computer Gaming World, PC Gamer, GMR, The Game Developers Choice Awards, Xbox Magazine, and G4.
 Computer Games Magazine named it the best computer game of 2003, and presented it with awards for "Best Original Music" and "Best Writing."
 The editors wrote, "The elegance and accessibility that BioWare made part-and-parcel of this game should be the future standard for this genre."
-According to the review aggregator Metacritic, the PC version received an average score of 93 based on 33 reviews.
-In total, the game has won over 40 game of the year awards from various publications.

 IGN gave KotOR additional awards in Best Sound (Xbox category), Best Story (PC category), Xbox RPG of the Year 2003, PC RPG of the Year 2003, Xbox Game of the Year 2003, PC Game of the Year 2003, and Overall Game of the Year 2003 across all platforms.
-In 2007, IGN listed it at #27 on its list of the Top 100 Games of All-Time.
-In 2010, IGN placed the game at #3 on its Best games of the Decade (2000–2009), beaten by Shadow of the Colossus and Half-Life 2.

 At the 2004 Game Developers Choice Awards, HK-47 won the category of "Original Game Character of the Year."

-In 2007, the plot twist in KotOR was ranked number two in Game Informers list of the top ten video game plot twists of all time and number 10 on ScrewAttack's "Top 10 OMGWTF Moments."
+IGN listed KotOR at #27 on its 2007 list of the Top 100 Games of All-Time and at #3 on its list of Best games of the Decade (2000–2009), beaten by Shadow of the Colossus and Half-Life 2.
+In 2007, the plot twist in KotOR was ranked number two in Game Informers list of the top ten video game plot twists of all time and number 10 on ScrewAttacks "Top 10 OMGWTF Moments."
 The Los Angeles Times listed Knights of the Old Republic as one of the most influential works of the Star Wars Expanded Universe.
 In 2010, Game Informer named the game the 54th best game on their Top 200 Games of All Time list.
 In November 2012, Time named it one of the 100 greatest video games of all time.